laurencelundblade/QCBOR/doc/Tagging.md

 A set of callbacks called @ref QCBORDecode_TagDecoderTablev1 is provided for all the standard tags from RFC 8949.
 These are not automatically installed in QCBOR v2.
 These were built into QCBOR v1.

+Three ways of decoding a tag are described here.

+First, tag numbers can be fetched with QCBORDecode_VGetNextTagNumber().
+This is the base primitive for tag decoding.
+It's like GetNext(), but for tag numbers.
+It only consumed tag numbers.
+GetNext() only consumes things without tag numbers.
+That means all tag numbers must be consumed before GetNext is called.
+This is new in QCBOR v2 and not the same as QCBOR v1.

+Second, a tag content decoder call back may be created and installed via QCBORDecode_InstallTagDecoders().
+It will fire when a tag number is encountered.
+With this there is no need to consume the tag numbers with QCBORDecode_VGetNextTagNumber().
+The decoded tag will show up as a QCBORItem of a different type when GetNext() is called.

+Third, QCBOR provides APIs for the standard types.
+For example GetEpochDate().
+(These APIs additionally provide a way to decode the following CBOR as the tag content even though there is no tag number present).

+Additionally, QCBOR provides a set of standard callbacks for standard types that can be installed with QCBORDecode_InstallTagDecoders().
+These were installed by default in QCBOR v1, but aren't in v2.

 ## Nested Tags